Exmetric/Yahboom-ROSMASTER-x3Plus-Thesis/README.md

 - Implementing a python script to control the 6 servo robotic arm as well as the wheels over a different LAN (with a VPN) using a remote keyboard.
 - Exchanging lidar data between the robot and the user over a different WLAN with a VPN.
+- Acquire LIDAR data and project it to the client windows computer as a polar coord graph.
 - Exchanging voltage data between the robot and the user over a different WLAN with a VPN.
 - Exchanging velocity data between the robot and the user over a different WLAN with a VPN.
-- Acquire LIDAR data and project it to the client windows computer as a polar coord graph, over a VPN.
 - Added an external IMU sensor, to exchange gyroscope and accelerometer data over a different WLAN through a VPN.

 To be done: